jsa-research/limbus-buildgen/README.md

 | freebsd-clang | | | |

 ## Download dependencies manually
 limbus-buildgen uses Duktape as its Javascript interpreter.
-You can download Duktape from `http://duktape.org/` and extract it into `dependencies/duktape-1.0.1`.
-Version 1.0.1 is currently used.
+You can download Duktape 1.0.1 from `http://duktape.org/` and extract it into `dependencies/duktape-1.0.1`.

 ## Roadmap
-These are things that are planned for a 0.2 version:
+Planned for a 0.2 version:
 * A Visual Studio 2013 project generator.
 * To be useful for building libraries, we need to be able to actually link as libraries.
 * Linking to other libraries.
 * Create release bundled with dependencies.

-Towards a 1.0 release, these features are planned:
+Towards a 1.0 release:
 * Continous integration on all supported platforms.
 * Provide an integrated executable for the front-end.
 * Cross compilation to Android on supported platforms.